 Alistair Burtenshaw (Chair)

-Alistair Burtenshaw is Director of Publishing Connections Ltd, a specialist consultancy that provides strategy and project management support to publishers, literary festivals, book fairs, cultural relations organizations and government departments operating in the global books and publishing sector.
+Chair, Alistair Burtenshaw (FRSA) is Director of The Charleston Trust .
+The country retreat of the Bloomsbury group, Charleston is now open to the public and is home to two prestigious literary festivals, the Charleston Festival in May and the Small Wonder short story festival in September Alistair is also Director of Publishing Connections Ltd, a specialist consultancy that provides strategy and project management support to publishers, literary festivals, book fairs, cultural relations organizations and government departments operating in the global books and publishing sector.

-Alistair was also formerly a Trustee of the Book Trade Benevolent Society and an Executive Committee Member (Trustee) of English PEN, the founding centre of the global writers organization.
+Alistair was also President of Honour of the 2013 Paris Cookbook Fair at the Carousel du Louvre, which included the Gourmand World Cookbook Awards.
+In addition, he was also formerly a Trustee of the The Book Trade Charity (BTBS) between 2002 and 2008 and an Executive Committee Member (Trustee) of English PEN, the founding centre of the global writers organization between 2002 and 2004.
 He is also a former Management Committee Member of the Financial Times/Goldman Sachs Business Book of the Year Award and a former Chair of the KPMG Publisher of the Year Award.

 Lynne Murray (Deputy chair)

 Lynne is Partner for TLT LLP in the Social Housing team.
 She specialises in the constitutional, regulatory, governance, funding and structuring side of the social housing sector.
 She is also recognised for her expertise in the social care sector, especially in the transfer of care homes from the public to the not-for-profit sector, and in advising on supporting people matters.

 Lynne is ranked in Chambers as a leading individual in the field of Social Housing, and in the Legal 500, as a key individual in Social Housing finance.